 This is actually a very logical response on the part of the prospective customer.
 If he or she is not in touch with the feeling of why something is important, they won’t be motivated to buy no matter how much logical sense it makes to buy the solution.

 3. Sometimes advisors don’t make a distinction between facts and feelings.
 This usually happens when the prospective client is giving us a lot of information all at once.
 The tendency can be to try to write down all the information rather than focus on the feelings.
-In reality you can always go back and get any information you need.
+In

 The prospective clients will always appreciate your efforts to make sure you understand what they want and why they want it.
 So, don’t hesitate to go back and get clarification on important facts and feelings if you prospective clients is giving you a ton of information all at once.